 * It is important to review and ensure your passport is not expired.
 Passports are processed at the Immigration offices in the capital cities of each of Bolivia's departments.

 * Travel visas are issued by the embassies of each country, located in the city of La Paz.
 Review your visa to ensure it has not expired.

 * Passengers who, for any reason, are in transit through the United States must have a travel visa from that country.

+* To avoid problems you should get an international yellow fever shot 10 days prior to your trip.
 Passengers in transit through Bolivia going to a country that requires a yellow fever shot must carry a certificate proving they've received the yellow fever shot.

 A Word of Caution